Washington State University: Residence halls

 Each hall has its own government which organizes events, manages its budget, and acts as a forum for student involvement.
 These halls range in size from the exclusive Stevens Hall (approximately 70 residents), to the massive Stephenson Complex (approximately 1200 residents total).
 The highlight of the year for the residence halls is often Homecoming Week when the residence halls, off-campus students, and Greeks compete in various events.
 Events such as the chariot race determine the winner of Homecoming Week.
 In the past decade, the winner of Homecoming Week has most often been a residence hall team.
-In 2008, the Residence Halls swept Homecoming.
-Waller/Wilmer-Davis/Stevens took first, Scott-Coman took second and Stimson/Regents took third.

 Greek life

 There are currently 27 fraternities in the Interfraternity Council, 14 sororities in the Panhellenic Council, 14 fraternities and sororities in the United Greek Association, and 10 fraternities and sororities in the National Panhellenic Council at Washington State University.
 There are 26 primarily residential fraternities and 14 primary residential sororities that are located on College Hill.
 Kappa Sigma is the oldest national fraternity at WSU with a founding date in 1909 and Alpha Delta Pi was the first sorority at WSU with a founding date in 1912.
 The average chapter size of the community organizations is 64 members.
-Between 25-30 percent of undergraduate students are in the Greek community annually.
+Between 25 and 30 percent of undergraduate students are in the Greek community annually.
 Greek affiliates have the highest GPA on WSU's campus, averaging 3.2 for sorority women and 2.97 for fraternity men based on figures from Spring 2018.
 Individuals join chapters by going through recruitment, often a week at the beginning of one or both semesters where chapter members hold events to meet potential new members.
 Washington State University has a zero tolerance policy on hazing both potential new members and current members.
 Each year Greek chapters submit 6 Pillars of Excellence, each pillar representing a value of Greek Life at WSU, and do reports at the end of the year as a self-evaluation for each chapter.
 Washington State University "recognizes the right of each fraternity and sorority to create policies and regulations of internal governance, as long as said policies do not conflict with those described in this document or any of its appendices."